mrijk/speculaas/README.md

 Q: what kind of a silly name is speculaas?

-A: [nodespec](https://www.npmjs.com/package/nodespec) and [node-spec](https://www.npmjs.com/package/node-spec) where already taken.
+A: [nodespec](https://www.npmjs.com/package/nodespec) and [node-spec](https://www.npmjs.com/package/node-spec) were already taken.
 [Speculaas](https://en.wikipedia.org/wiki/Speculaas) is a kind of a Dutch/Belgium biscuit.

 Q: any alternatives for your code?